hse-scila/EyeFeatures/tutorials/features_tutorial.md

-# EyeFeatures: introduction to distance and measure modules
+# EyeFeatures: introduction to features with scanpaths and fixations

 ```python